survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 # Splitting Bundles

 Currently, the production version of our application is a single JavaScript file.
-This isn't ideal.
 If we change the application, the client must download vendor dependencies as well.

 It would be better to download only the changed portion.
 If the vendor dependencies change, then the client should fetch only the vendor dependencies.
 The same goes for actual application code.
 This technique is known as **bundle splitting**.